Arbor Realty Trust Inc. (ABR) vs. Its Peers: A Comparison

 ABR) stock’s latest price update

-Arbor Realty Trust Inc. (NYSE: ABR)’s stock price has increased by 1.13 compared to its previous closing price of 15.07.
-Despite this, the company has seen a gain of 0.73% in its stock price over the last five trading days.
+Arbor Realty Trust Inc. (NYSE: ABR)’s stock price has decreased by -1.22 compared to its previous closing price of 13.15.
+Despite this, the company has seen a loss of -14.76% in its stock price over the last five trading days.

 ABR’s Market Performance

-Arbor Realty Trust Inc. (ABR) has experienced a 0.73% rise in stock performance for the past week, with a -0.65% drop in the past month, and a 2.90% rise in the past quarter.
-The volatility ratio for the week is 1.90%, and the volatility levels for the past 30 days are at 2.41% for ABR.
-The simple moving average for the last 20 days is 1.26% for ABR stock, with a simple moving average of 5.95% for the last 200 days.
+Arbor Realty Trust Inc. (ABR) has experienced a -14.76% fall in stock performance for the past week, with a -10.04% drop in the past month, and a -6.75% drop in the past quarter.
+The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 2.84% for ABR.
+The simple moving average for the last 20 days is -13.05% for ABR stock, with a simple moving average of -9.39% for the last 200 days.

 Analysts’ Opinion of ABR